 Desks need to be wiped down.
 Food should not be eaten at communal desks, no-one wants to sit in food detritus a few hours later.
 Leftover mugs and cups need to be collected.

 Items left in the sink need to be washed up.
-Sure, you can put up yet another sign saying “please wash up your stuff” or send a round robin email – but every day chances are a few people won’t have time or will forget.
+Sure, you can put up yet another sign saying “please wash up your stuff” or send a BCC email to all members to remind them again – but every day, chances are, a few people won’t have time or will forget to clean up.
 Don’t just leave that stuff in the sink.
-Deal with the problem by just cleaning up.
+Deal with the problem by just cleaning it up.

-At the same time, if you expect people to wash up after themselves, make sure you supply a clean dish scrubber and washing-up liquid, a decent sized drying rack and a way for them to dry their hands afterwards.
+If you still expect people to wash up after themselves, make sure you supply a clean dish scrubber and washing-up liquid, a decent sized drying rack and a way for them to dry their hands afterwards.

 Who wants to wash up their stuff and then go back to their computer with wet hands.
 No-one.